collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 I want to teach you a process that will get you started collaborating and doing code review as quickly as possible.

-I'm going to be showing you a lot of screenshots and diagrams, because I think one of the difficulties of learning Git and GitHub is that it can be difficult to now what the process looks like.
-I want you to understand what it should look like.
+I'm going to be showing you a lot of screenshots and diagrams, because I think one of the difficulties of learning Git and GitHub is that it can be difficult to know what the process looks like.

+At the end of my talk, there will be a slide with a link to Useful Resources where you will find documentation and all of the commands I will be showing you today, as well as some other useful resources I couldn’t include because of time constraints.

 At the end of my talk, there will be a slide with a link to Useful Resources where you will find documentation and all of the commands I will be showing you today.
 You will also be able to look at my slides and the video of this online.